-War Machine will appear in the Japanese anime film Iron Man: Rise of Technovore.
+War Machine appears in the Japanese anime film Iron Man: Rise of Technovore, voiced by Hiroki Yasumoto in the original version and by James C. Mathis III in the English dub.
 In the film he wears a bulkier suit of armor reminiscent of his Ultimate counterpart.

 Iron Man 3

-Don Cheadle will reprise his role in Iron Man 3, set after the events of The Avengers.
-Rhodes is shown sporting an updated War Machine suit with a paint job resembling that of the Iron Patriot armor.
+Don Cheadle reprises his role in Iron Man 3, set a year after the events of The Avengers.
+He is shown sporting an upgraded, sleeker suit of armor, which the film's prequel comic reveals was given to him by Tony.

 Marvel vs. Capcom: Clash of Super Heroes (1998)

-War Machine appeared as a playable character, notably replacing Iron Man, who was absent in this game.
+War Machine appeared as a playable character, notably replacing Iron Man, who was absent in this game due to rights issues.